RTEMS/rtems-docs/user/tools/tester.rst

     Average test time: 0:00:27.963000
     Testing time     : 0:06:03.519012

+The output has been shortened so it fits nicely here.
+Following the order of appearance above, we have the following:

 * The RTEMS Tester's test command.
 In this example we are using an absolute path.
 * The ``--log`` option sends the output to a log file.
 By default only failed tests log the complete output.
-* Select the erc32 BSP and use GDB.
+* The ``--rtems-bsp`` option selects the erc32 BSP.
-* Path to the RTEMS tools so GDB can be found.
+* The path to the RTEMS tools so GDB can be found.
-* Path to the erc32 BSP built with all tests to run.
+* The path to the erc32 BSP tests to run.
 If you add subdirectories to the path specific tests can be run.
-* The output has been shortened so it fits nicely here.
+* The test results so far.
+See details below.
-* The test results shows passes, fails, timeouts, and invalid results.
-In this run 13 tests passed and 5 tests timed out and 1 is invalid.
-The timeouts are probably due to the tests not having enough execute time to complete.
-The default timeout is 180 seconds and some of the interrupt tests need longer.
-The amount of time depends on the performance of your host CPU running the simulations.
+* Overall results of the run.
+In this run, 13 tests passed, 5 tests timed out and 1 is invalid.
+The timeouts are probably due to the tests not having enough time to complete.
+The default timeout is 180 seconds and some of the interrupt tests need more time.
+The amount of time each test takes depends on the performance of your host CPU when running the simulations.
-* The output shows the average time per test and the total time taken to run all the tests.
+* The average time per test and the total time taken to run all the tests.

-* If the path to the testsuites was put to ``sparc-rtems5/c/erc32/testsuites`` instead of ``sparc-rtems5/c/erc32/testsuites/samples`` then all the executables would have been tested and not just those in samples.
+.. note:: If the path to the testsuites was set to ``sparc-rtems5/c/erc32/testsuites`` instead of ``sparc-rtems5/c/erc32/testsuites/samples`` then all the executables would have been tested and not just those in samples.